 Radiology Tech School is So Fun and Easy!

 Fun and easy doesn’t quite describe the grueling school curriculum radiology workers endure.
-Depending on the person’s desired expertise (radiology technician, radiographer, radiologist, etc.) schooling can take anywhere between 2 to 4 years and is far from easy.
+Depending on the person’s desired expertise (radiology technologist, radiographer, radiologist, etc.) schooling can take anywhere between 2 to 4 years and is far from easy.
 Though some training may vary depending on where the job is and employer expectations, these are just some subjects radiology workers have to study to make it through school:

 - Patient care